o2r-project/o2r-informer/README.md

 * `INFORMER_PORT`
   Define on which Port o2r-informer should listen.
 Defaults to `8082`.
 * `INFORMER_MONGODB` __Required__
-  Location for the mongo db.
-Defaults to `mongodb://localhost/`.
+  Hostname for the mongo db.
+Defaults to `localhost`.
 You will very likely need to change this.
 * `INFORMER_MONGODB_DATABASE`
   Which database inside the mongo db should be used.
 Defaults to `muncher`.